robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingUserKeywords.rst

    in a section of their own.

 .. note:: Setting names are case-insensitive, but the format used above is
       recommended.
-Prior to Robot Framework 3.1, settings were also space-insensitive meaning that extra spaces could be added (e.g.
-      `[T a g s]`).
-This is now deprecated and only the format above, case-insensitively, is supported.
-Possible space between brackets and the name (e.g. `[ Tags ]`) is still allowed.
+Settings used to be also space-insensitive, but that was deprecated in Robot Framework 3.1 and trying to use something like `[T a g s]` causes an error in Robot Framework 3.2.
+Possible spaces between brackets and the name (e.g. `[ Tags ]`) are still allowed.

 __ `Settings in the test case table`_
 __ `User keyword tags`_